 10 Examples of Why Python NLTK is Useful

 In a world constantly evolving towards AI, natural language processing is evolving and improving.
-In this article we will review the Python Natural Language Toolkit (NLTK) and its usefulness.
+In this article we will talk about the Python Natural Language Toolkit (NLTK) and its usefulness.

 1. Tokenization: A common task in natural language processing is to break a long string or corpus of text into smaller units, such as words or sentences.
 NLTK provides different tokenizers that can help achieve this.
 For example: